efumagal/geo-3d-otel/README.md

 A simple HTTP client to serve APIs to calculate distance between 3D points.
 Implemented using [Fiber](https://gofiber.io) and instrumented using [OpenTelemetry](https://opentelemetry.io).

+## CI/CD

+### GitHub action
 When pushing to main the [Publish Docker image to GHCR](.github/workflows/ghcr-build-push.yml) is triggered:
 - Build the Docker image and push it to ghcr.io registry
 - Scan the docker image using [Snyk](https://snyk.io)
 - Update [kustomization.yaml](kustomize/kustomization.yaml) with the newly generated Docker image

+### K8s manifest Kustomize
+For this example I'm using [Kustomize](https://kustomize.io) to build the K8s manifest, this is different than what I'm currently doing on real projects where I use [Helm Charts](https://helm.sh/docs/topics/charts/).
-In order to keep everything in one repo the K8S manifests are kept in (kustomize)[kustomize/] folder, unless using a monorepo they should probably be decoupled as the app code should be agnostic to the way is deployed.
+In order to keep everything in one repo the K8S manifests are kept in [kustomize](kustomize/) folder, unless using a monorepo they should probably be decoupled as the app code should be agnostic to the way is deployed.
+Similarly the files used by [Flux](https://fluxcd.io) are stored in [fluxCD](fluxCD/).

+### Flux
+Flux is deployed on a local K8s cluster, and changes in the [kustomize](kustomize/) folder in this repo will trigger the reconciliation.
+On a real project there may be different variants for each env (deployment, staging, production).

-## Run
+## Run Locally

 ```shell
 go run main.go